abissgr/calipso-hub/docs/scrud_howto.md

-# How to implement CRUD, View and Search for a new Entity Model
+# Howto: CRUD, View and Search for a new Entity Model

+This guide will only take a few minutes.
+After completion, you will have produced:

-This guide will help you create CRUD, View and Search services for an entity, along with the Single Page Application as the browser UI to use them.
+- CRUD, View and Search services for your entity class
+- The client-side UI to use them through any modern.

 ## Contents